 Dover Castle, Kent

+Dover Castle has seen everything from Roman times to WWII, but let’s not forget its more ‘spirited’ side.
 First off, there’s the headless drummer boy.
-It’s not every day you hear about a ghost who’s lost his head, but hey, it’s Dover Castle.
 The story goes that this poor lad met a grisly end centuries ago, and now he marches the castle grounds, drumming away.
 No body, no problem, right?
 Visitors have reported hearing the distant sound of drumming, but when they go looking, there’s no drummer to be found.
-Spooky?
-Absolutely.
-A great anecdote for dinner parties?
-Even better.

 Hever Castle, Kent

-Let’s start with Anne Boleyn herself.
-She’s the headliner ghost of Hever Castle – and, yes, she has her head in these appearances.
-Anne, Henry VIII’s ill-fated queen, grew up here, and it seems she’s not quite ready to leave her childhood home.
-Visitors have reported seeing her wandering the castle and its grounds, a wistful figure in a Tudor dress.
-But Anne’s not the only spectral resident.
-The castle is also home to a few less famous, but equally intriguing, ghostly figures.
-There’s the ghost of a young boy who’s been seen in the gardens, and a mysterious figure in an old-fashioned nightshirt.
-It’s like Hever Castle is hosting a ghostly gathering, and everyone’s invited.
+Next on our list of haunted castles in England, we have Hever Castle in Kent and its supposed paranormal residents, including Anne Boleyn (the headliner ghost of Hever Castle) Henry VIII’s ill-fated queen, who grew up here, and it seems she’s not quite ready to leave her childhood home.
+The castle is also home to a few less famous, but equally intriguing, ghostly figures, including a young boy who’s been seen in the gardens, and a mysterious figure in an old-fashioned nightshirt.

 Berry Pomeroy Castle, Devon